runtechx/dns.runtech.ao/README.md

 This repository contains user configuration guides, curated domain and IP blocklists, and documentation used to operate a fast, privacy-focused DNS resolver with built-in protection against advertisements, trackers, malware, phishing, and other unwanted domains.

----

 ## Features

-- 🌍 Public DNS resolver
+- Public DNS resolver
-- ⚡ Fast and reliable name resolution
+- Fast and reliable name resolution
-- 🔒 Privacy-focused (no user profiling)
+- Privacy-focused (no user profiling)
-- 🛡️ Protection against malware and phishing domains
+- Protection against malware and phishing domains
-- 🚫 Optional ad and tracker blocking
+- ad and tracker blocking
-- 📚 Step-by-step configuration guides
+- Step-by-step configuration guides
-- 📝 Open and transparent blocklists
+- Open and transparent blocklists

----

 ## Repository Structure